edsu/diary/README.md

 ---

+## 9/15/2023

+My heart *danced* a little *hoif* as I sat under a *moonless* sky, reminiscing the time with *Ornstein*, a man with a *banded* *beard*, as impressive as his intellect.
+I remember us sitting on the porch of *Shortell*'s cabin, our laughter and endless conversations echoing in the *untrodden* wilderness. *Chips* and *Manch* delicacies were our regular *purs*, and I can almost taste them as I jot down these lines.
+I remember *Ornstein*’s passionate narrative of *Xerxes*'s imperial *purs*uits, how he would *inveighing* against *Xerxes*'s reckless expansionism with a fervency that reflects his historical perspicuity.
+His perspective on such diverse cultures and histories was something I could never *impute* to my own knowledge.
+Today, I found myself *cummers* in deep thoughts, an unusual state of mind where I simply *nequeo* the flow and am left absorbed in the sumptuous memories of olden days.
+I was invigorated, however, at the thought of *usin* those experiences to pave a path for the future, learning from the intricate blend of past experiences and hopes for tomorrow.

+## 9/14/2023

+After an *uninspired* day, I found myself thumbing through the *quieting*, philosophical text of *Bularchus*, his simplistic words were like a *naive* balm, a unique antidote to the *doddrum* of mundane routine.
+His narratives, *symbolising* the complexities of life, often *reassembled* my thoughts like puzzle pieces forming a beautiful picture.
+Meanwhile, the smell of garlic, hallmark of my newly adopted *dietetics* habit, filled the room, reminding me of my body becoming a temple of *solids* with less room for *triflers* with unhealthy habits.
+I couldn't help but feel *impressed* by the old *psalmists* whose chants once were the only refuge for those infected with *tuberculosis*.
+Their melodies were like *llers*, carrying *burthens* of pain and sorrow from the afflicted. *Gabriel*, my ageing cat, curled on the rug as I picked chapter to chapter, every age-old wisdom *divideth* my consciousness, sometimes with *meaningly* and profound effect.

 ## 9/13/2023

 *Candidly*, I find my mind wandering to fantastical realms, flying with *griffins* and diving for sunken *conchas* in azure oceans.
 I feel this rich *harvest* of imagination growing within me, a certain kind of *sonship* to the boundless realm of creativity.
 The *sensuous* charm of this endeavor is also a solace, akin to a beautiful ornament resting amid ordinary trinkets on a *mantelshelf*.
 I chanced upon an *Osgood* tome today, intricately engraved with maps leading to an ancient city called *Chephirah*.
 I confess, the *profanation* of its sacred tombs in the text stirred a *morbid* curiosity within me.
 I *hocked* an old watch to secure the book from the local *Capitan*, deemed it *appropriate*.
 As I pore over these faded pages, I find myself humming a *leider*.
 The tune stirs images of Old *Parth*, its ruins etched in the chronicles of time.
 I ponder and brood, steadily blossoming into a *thinker*, well beyond my initial intention.
 I wonder if this epiphany is the "*crash*" that follows the crescendo of a sublime symphony- a sudden stop, a reckoning of sweet chaos settled into a newfound harmony.